 - 16 oz peeled carrots diced in 1/4 inch rounds or sliced even thinner using a food processor

 - 3/4 cup white vinegar.
 I've also used apple cider vinegar and it works great.

 - Peel and slice carrots.
 I like the 1/4 inch rounds but feel free to dice your preferred way.
 Just note the thicker the carrot chunk, the more time to simmer them to get the right texture.

 - Keep the juice from the jalapenos by draining them into a 2 quart stock pot.
 You'll get about 4 oz or 1/4 cup of liquid.

 - Add the carrots, water, and vinegar to the pot and bring to a boil.

 - Lower heat to medium to keep a simmer and cook for 10 minutes uncovered until the texture is slightly softened but still has a crunch.

-- Remove from heat and add the jalapeno mixture from the can since it is already the right texture.
+- Remove the carrots from heat and add the jalapenos since they are already the right texture.

-- Top the jars with the reserved pickling liquid.
-If more liquid is needed to cover the carrots, use 50/50 solution of vinegar and water.
+- Ideally the liquid should cover the carrots.
+If more liquid is needed, use 50/50 solution of vinegar and water.

 - Let cool on the counter by loosely covering the jars so steam can continue to escape.
 Then when at room temperature, add the clean (sterile) lids and screw tight.